anastasiabobere/tradehub/README.md

 ## Progress

-The website is still in the making, should be ready before the New Years
+The website is finished except for review and feedback analysis.
+I would appreciate if everyone could give their thoughts on Rate Us page.

 ## What is different from regular thrift shops?